hermensbas/mod_weather_vibe/README.md

-This mod will replace soon with a newer more refined version!
+# This mod will replaced soon with a newer more refined version!
+# since the mod is more liked then i initial though.

 # WeatherVibe (AzerothCore module) (beta version)